-Transmit underrun error.
+• Transmit underrun error.
 The synchronous interface could not get and process characters fast enough to sustain the baud rate.

 - DMA error.
-The synchronous interface UNIBUS controller either did not receive a SSYN at least 32 μs after issuing a MSYN, or the controller could not become bus master for at least 32 μs after having asserted BUS NPR. - Transmit message length error.
+The synchronous interface UNIBUS controller did not receive a SSYN at least 32 μs after issuing a MSYN. - Transmit message length error.
 The character count indicates a buffer length too small for the message of the particular protocol.
 This error may be detected before transmission begins (for example, SDLC frame under four characters).